 AVAIL in Ireland, Latvia and Italy

-- In Ireland and Latvia, the project will test if a community buddying programme will help new arrivals integrate into their communities.
+- Ireland and Latvia: the project will test if a community buddying programme will help new arrivals integrate into their communities.

-- In Italy, the project will harness the power of radio by establishing a radio station to highlight the challenges and issues affecting refugees and asylum seekers.
+- Italy: the project will harness the power of radio by establishing a radio station to highlight the challenges and issues affecting refugees and asylum seekers.

-- A refugee football team helps people integrate into their community through sport, with a team based near Milan playing other Italian teams in local tournaments.
+- Italy: a refugee football team in Milan helps people integrate into their community through sport, playing other Italian teams in local tournaments.
 The team support another team of disabled Italian players, helping to coach their players and play matches with members of both teams.

-- A peer mentoring scheme in Italy will train mentors living in refugee reception centres to guide and advise other asylum seekers.
+- Italy: a peer mentoring scheme will train mentors living in refugee reception centres to guide and advise other asylum seekers.
 This is done around cultural awareness and language learning, and through sharing practical skills such as cooking.

-- In all three countries, refugees will raise their voices, as they do in the UK, to help improve services, policy and attitudes.
+- All three countries: refugees will raise their voices, as they do in the UK, to help improve services, policy and attitudes.